David F. Swensen: The Yale Model

-This type of investing – allocating only a small amount to traditional U.S. equities and bonds and more to alternative investments – is followed by many larger endowments and foundations and is therefore also known as the "Endowment Model" (of investing).

 Soon after heading the Yale investment office, Swensen, together with Takahashi, sought out investments that would allow both diversification and higher return.
 They also implemented strategies that would take advantage of endowment idiosyncrasies: presumption of perpetuity, tax-exempt status, as well as distinguished and devoted alumni in the financial world.
 Hence, investments were made in venture capital firms, tech firms, and hedge funds.
 At the early stages not many firms dealt with types of assets Swensen was interested in.
 In order to invest in such assets he first helped to create those assets by becoming a venture capitalist of venture capitalists.
 As of 2019 about 60% of Yale endowment portfolio is allocated to alternative investments such as hedge funds, venture capital and private equity.

+Under Swensen, the endowment reduced its holdings of domestic equities, which went from its largest asset class to the smallest.
+At the time of his death, only 14% of the endowment was invested directly in equities.
+Nonetheless, Swensen stated he increased the equity exposure of the fund, through exposure to alternative asset classes.

+In his book "Pioneering Portfolio Management", Swensen argued the reason for Yale investing in illiquid assets is not higher risk-adjusted returns, but that alpha opportunities are greater in illiquid markets because information in illiquid markets is more difficult to gather and analyze.
+Because of a high exposure to illiquid assets (up to 50% of the portfolio), some safer investments were held to meet university funding needs.

+In "Pioneering Portfolio Management", Swensen argues against using consultants to select managers, writing "“Consultants express conventional views...
+Clients end up with bloated, fee-driven investment management businesses instead of nimble, return-oriented entrepreneurial firms."
+Institutional Investor notes Swensen put a discussion of spending policy before discussing investing in his book.

 Criticism of the Endowment Model

-After Harvard's endowment dropped a record 30% to $26 billion in the year ended June 2009, an 81-page report released in May 2010 found that "The endowment model of investing is broken.
-Whatever long-term gains it may have produced for colleges and universities in the past must now be weighed more fully against its costs – to campuses, to communities and to the wider financial system that has come under such severe stress."
-In a video interview, Mark W. Yusko founder of Morgan Creek Capital Management, one of the veterans of the endowment investment model, claims that one year where endowments did not outperform but rather "tie everybody else" does not break the endowment model.
+After Yale's endowment dropped 24.6% during the 2008 financial crisis, a report released in May 2010 by the Tellus Institute argued that endowments had helped to cause the crisis.
+However, Mark W. Yusko, founder of Morgan Creek Capital Management, argued that one year where endowments did not outperform but rather "tie everybody else" does not break the endowment model.
 According to Yusko, the endowment model is still the most viable proposition for long-term investors.
-Investors would also realize that mark-to-market reporting has a bigger impact on reported performance than before.
+Investors should also realize that mark-to-market reporting has a bigger impact on reported performance than before.

 Many institutional investors have tried to replicate the Swensen Approach and the Yale Model to fit their hedge funds, pensions funds, and endowments, but have not seen the same results.
+Charles Ellis, a former chair of Yale's investment committee, while not arguing against Yale's model, argued that it is hard to replicate, and that returns from alternative assets are reducing as more money and attention flows to them, leading to more efficient market pricing.